 The scalene muscles are deep and positioned laterally to the cervical tract.
 Their innervation is complex, as both the brachial plexus and the cervical plexus are involved in their function.
 They are multi-articular muscles, and their actions are just as complex and vital.
-They play the role of accessory breathing muscles but are also important for the movement of the neck, the head and to maintain the posture between the neck and the head.
-Their dysfunction creates several pathological patterns, such as thoracic outlet syndrome, a decrease in ventilatory capacity and cervical pain.
+They play the role of accessory breathing muscles but are also important for the movement of the neck and the head and maintaining the posture between the neck and the head.
+Their dysfunction creates several pathological patterns, such as thoracic outlet syndrome, decreased ventilatory capacity, and cervical pain.

 Structure and Function

 There is a close relationship between the intercostal muscle afferents (between the eighth and tenth ribs, anteriorly).
 Their unilateral stimulation activates the scalene muscles bilaterally.
-The motivations are not completely understood.
+The connection is not completely understood.
 Probably, an inspiration that requires the intervention of the lower ribs would stimulate the scalene muscles as an aid to breathing.

 The scalene muscles are located deep in relation to the sternocleidomastoid muscle, lateral to the cervical spine, connecting the vertebrae to the first two ribs.
 The deep fascia or prevertebral fascia envelop the scalene muscles.